samschurter/teleport-challenge/DESIGN.md

                 "owner": "user@example.com",
                 "startTime": "2020-08-18T12:00:00Z",
                 "jobStatus": "stopped",
-                "stopTime": "2020-08-18T12:00:00Z" ,
+                "stopTime": "2020-08-18T12:00:00Z",
+                "stdoutSize": 321,
+                "stderrSize": 123,
                 "exitCode": 0
             }
             ```
             - Error response:
             ```json
             {"status": 404, "error": "no job found with that ID"}
             ```
+        - **GET /stderr/:jobID** returns the stderr of a job
+            - Response: raw bytes
-        - **GET /output/:jobID** returns the output of a job
+        - **GET /stdout/:jobID** returns the stdout of a job
-            - Success response:
-            ```json
-            {
-                "status": 200,
-                "jobID": 123,
-                "job": "ls -lh /var/log",
-                "jobStatus": "stopped",
-                "owner": "user@example.com",
-                "startTime": "2020-08-18T12:00:00Z",
-                "stopTime": "2020-08-18T12:00:00Z" ,
-                "exitCode": 0
-                "stderrSize": 123,
-                "stderrBytes": "bytes",
-                "stdoutSize": 321,
-                "stdoutBytes": "more bytes"
-            }
-            ```
-            - Error response:
-            ```json
-            {"status": 404, "error": "no job found with that ID"}
-            ```
-        - **GET /list** gets a list of all of the user's jobs and their status.
-Will not return jobs
-        the user does not own.
-            - Success response:
-            ```json
-            {
-                "status": 200,
-                "jobs": [
-                    {
-                        "jobID": 123,
-                        "job": "ls -lh /var/log",
-                        "owner": "user@example.com",
-                        "jobStatus": "stopped",
-                        "startTime": "2020-08-18T12:00:00Z",
-                        "stopTime": "2020-08-18T12:00:00Z" ,
-                    },
-                    {
-                        "jobID": 124,
-                        "job": "ticker -interval=1m",
-                        "owner": "user@example.com",
-                        "jobStatus": "running",
-                        "startTime": "2020-08-18T12:00:00Z",
-                    }
-                ]
-            }
-            ```
-            - Error response:
-            ```json
-            {"status": 500, "error": "some failure"}
-            ```
+            - Response: raw bytes
     - *cli*: the CLI tool for managing jobs.
-Hard-coded credentials and server address.
+Hard-coded paths to credential files and server address.
-        - Commands will include `start`, `stop`, `status`, `output`, and `list` just like the HTTP API.
+        - Commands will include `start`, `stop`, `status`, and `output` just like the HTTP API.
-    - *worker*: The actual Linux service to manage jobs.
-Using a service is convenient because it provides
-    automatic restarts if the service crashes due to somebody running something that consumes enormous RAM or
-    something.
-        - Exposes the methods for Start, Stop, Status, Output, List via RPC
-- *Makefile*: will build one or all of the 3 executables
+- *Makefile*: will build one or both of the executables

 ### Worker
-The job worker will make use of `net/rpc` for communicating with the HTTP server.
-The package is in feature lock, but
-provides an easy interface for IPC and development is still current.
-There have been new commits to the package that
-will be included in the Go 1.17 release.
-Using Unix domain sockets will allow pretty low latency and is supported by
-net/rpc.
-Better performance could be possible, but won't be necessary for this example.

 The `os/exec` package allows capturing stdout/stderr directly and store it in the job.
 Not memory efficient to keep it
 all in RAM, but quick to implement.
 Storing stdout and stderr will be done separately to allow the user to get get
 them as two separate fields when retreiving output.

-Worker will initialize logging, initialize worker hub, and intialize an RPC listener.
-Worker hub will contain a list
-of all workers.
+Worker will initialize logging, initialize worker hub.
+Worker hub will contain a list of all workers.

 Job type will include the job owner id, the command that started it, times for different events such as start
 and finish, byte slices of stderr and stdout and other relevant information required by the API and CLI.
-Listener
-will make a few methods available via RPC for use by the API and CLI clients.
-The List method will only list jobs
-owned by the users passed in as an argument, or all if there are no users passed in.

 Each job will be protected by a mutex to prevent conflicting commands.
+The jobID will be a UUIDv4 to prevent collisions
+and sequential ID attacks.

 The hub will have a map of jobID to jobs.
-The length of this map will be used to generate the next jobID.
-The map will
-also be protected by a mutex to prevent simultaneous access.
+The map will also be protected by a mutex to prevent simultaneous access.

 ### API
 Will use the `net/http` package for ease of use and fast development.
 Server will be configured for mTLS with TLS
 version 1.3 only.
 The HTTP server will have a locally generated CA cert to validate the client TLS certificates, and
-middleware will perform the authorization based on the certificate's Subject field before passing requests off to the
+middleware will perform the ACL authorization based on the certificate's Subject field before passing requests off to the
 handlers.
 As there are only 5 endpoints, no third-party mux will be used and path variables will be parsed manually.

+#### Authentication
+There will be one CA cert generated to sign all the other certs.
+Then I will construct a TLSConfig with the CA certificate provided in the ClientCAs CertPool, MinVersion set to 1.3,
+and ClientAuth set to RequireAndVerifyClientCert.
+Then a server will be started with ListenAndServeTLS passing in the
+server certificate and secret key.
+That will leave the Go server to validate and accept or reject the connection.

+If the connection is accepted and the server believes the certificate from the client is valid, then all requests will
+pass through an authorization middleware.
+That will extract the tls.ConnectionState from the http.Request and check the
+Subject field of the first PeerCertificate.
+The Organization from the subject will be checked against a hardcoded list
+of usernames and routes.
+If the username is not allowed to access that route, then the request will be rejected.

 ### CLI
 The CLI will be built with the `github.com/spf13/cobra` library for fast development.
 Server address and credentials